GregGrigorop/Decorators/README.md

 10) In the `authorized.py` file we define a decorator which allows a function passed into it to be invoked only if a keyword argument named "role" that has the value "admin" is passed into the latter.

-11) The `decorator_with_argument.py` file shows how to create a decorator that accepts an argument.
+11) The `decorator_with_argument.py` file shows how to create a __decorator that accepts an argument__.
 This decorator is used to ensure that the first argument passed into a function has a specific value.

 12) The `enforce_arg_types.py` script creates a decorator that accepts specific argument types (as arguments) and ensures that only these types can be passed into a function.
 In case different ones are given it converts them to the expected ones if possible.